delowarsikder/English-Word-2-Vector/README.md

 Backgammon is one of the oldest known board games.
 Its history can be traced back nearly 5,000 years to archeological discoveries in the Middle East.
 It is a two player game where each player has fifteen checkers which move between twenty-four points according to the roll of two dice.
 ```
 We separate those data in sentence.They have some boundary to separate in sentence.Suppose we find a '.'(full stop),'" "'(invaded coma) sign to separate the data to sentence
-Here,we use @nltk(Natural Language Toolkit) python library.This library automatically tokanize the sentence.
+Here,we use NLTK(Natural Language Toolkit) python library.This library automatically tokanize the sentence.
 ```
 import nltk
 text = "Backgammon is one of the oldest known board games.
 Its history can be traced back nearly 5,000 years to archeological discoveries in the Middle East.
 It is a two player game where each player has fifteen checkers which move between twenty-four points according to the roll of two dice."